Veterinary / Professional Health Care

 Note: The Health & Nutrition section of the Canada's Guide to Dogs website is intended as a source of information only.
 It is not intended as a substitute for professional care, but as an aid to those seeking health and nutrition information.
 Always consult with your Veterinarian and other professionals about health related matters and any concerns or questions you may have concerning your dog's diet and nutrition requirements.
 We do not endorse or recommend any one treatment or diet over another.

-COMING SOON - Directory of Animal Hospitals, Clinics & Other Pet Health Care Professionals
+& Other Pet Care Professionals

 Articles of Interest

 - Teach Your Dog to Handle an Exam Your dog is never too young to learn how to be a good patient.
 In fact, the younger, the better.
 With the right training and socialization, medical exams will be less traumatic for you, your pup and your veterinarian.
 Read More (Added: 24 April 2012)

 - How to Choose a Vet for Your Puppy Your puppy's relationship with his veterinarian is one of the most important in his life.
 Therefore, choosing the right veterinarian is essential.
 This article includes a checklist of some of the factors that should be considered when selecting a veterinarian.
 (Added: 24 April 2012)

 - Top 10 Questions for Your Dog's Veterinarian Make the most out of your dog's next veterinary visit by knowing the right questions to ask.(Added: 24 April 2012)